 School-related cancellations offer very broad relief, but are available only in limited circumstances.
-In most cases, you will need to fill out an application form to get relief.

 1. Closed School: This cancellation is available if you attended a school that closed while you were a student there or if you withdrew shortly before the school closed.